Okay, so you want to play some Steam games on your new Chromebook.

 - Highlight games on your wishlist

 Note that this won’t let you run Steam on your Chromebook.
 It simply enhances your visit to the Steam website when you’re browsing around.
-Still useful though for shopping.
+Still useful though for shopping, price comparison, and other data-collection stuff because it’s like a tracker just for you and your game library.

 You can grab the Steam Enhancement app here.